RobotDisco/robotdisco.github.com/_posts/2016-06-12-installing_smartos_on_a_server_using_amt.md

 Installing SmartOS the not-smart way, manually!
 ===

 Anyway, if you are like me and want to undertake a fool's errand, I will say that the manual install isn't too bad and was very educational for me since I don't know much about SmartOS, ZFS, the Solaris-based administration commands, or anything like that.
-Boring over the SmartOS boot scripts was a great way of figuring out where everything lived and why it's important!
+Poring over the SmartOS boot scripts was a great way of figuring out where everything lived and why it's important!

 I don't think trying to regurgitate my notes is really useful, since I imagine these scripts could change at any given time.
 But I will provide some pointers!